 "No single thing is perfect by itself.
 That's why we're born to attract other things to make up for what we lack" by Itachi

 A simple calavera showcasing the all-seeing eye and vines wrapping the crown of the skull, symbolizing unity in the afterlife and celebration

 Take me with you!

-A representation of being a first generation female graduate.
-The overall exterior of the calavera is painted like an antiquity to represent past generations, the loteria card represents our Hispanic Heritage, and the sparkles show a golden future
+A representation of being a first-generation female graduate.
+The overall exterior of the calavera is painted like antiquity to represent past generations, the Loteria card represents our Hispanic Heritage, and the sparkles show a golden future

 Paloma E. Villegas